adw-calara/MyRoofRecharge_Proposals/replit.md

 - Moved Project Description to its own page (page 3)
 - Updated property details table with green headers and white text
 - Converted KEY FEATURES and PROVEN RESULTS to side-by-side table layout
+- Moved Proposed GoNano Solution to its own page (page 4)
+- Added product-specific images that change based on product selection
+- Created side-by-side layout for product description and image
 - Restructured cover page to match exact template design
 - Fixed document formatting to prevent text duplication
 - Configured multer for handling file uploads